Skip to main content

 We calculate current year revenue for the entire year using a combination of forecasts and current year ratios.
 Our current year data reflects the local market’s financial year.

+What currency is used for Canada Industry Reports?
 Are Canadian dollar figures in USD or CAD?

 Dollar figures in Canada Industry Reports are in Canadian Dollars (CAD).
 In some cases, we need to convert US Dollars (USD) to CAD—we use the most current exchange rate at the time of update.